Your data is in safe hands

 We might also collect personal data about you from third parties – for example, references from former employers.
 We’ll only ask them for this data after we’ve made you a job offer, and we’ll let you know that we’re doing this.

 We need these details so we can see if you’re right for the role and decide whether to make you a job offer.
 If you don’t give us the details we need, it might mean we can’t meet our legal obligations, and you may not be able to continue with your application.
-When it’s optional whether you give us details or not, we’ll always make that clear.
+When it’s optional whether you give us details or not, we’ll always make that clear, so you can decide.

 If we offer you a role we’ll collect, store, and use any further information we need to on-board you as an employee.